-Trees are known to improve air quality by capturing six common air pollutants and toxic gases: ground-level ozone, particulate matter, carbon monoxide, nitrogen oxides, sulfur dioxide and lead.
+Trees are known to improve air quality by capturing six common air pollutants and toxic gases: ground-level ozone, particulate matter, carbon monoxide, nitrogen oxides, sulfur dioxide, and lead.
 In fact, a single tree can absorb 10 pounds of air pollutants per year.
-In a study published in 2014, U.S. Forest Service scientists and collaborators calculated that trees are saving more than 850 human lives a year and preventing 670,000 incidents of acute respiratory symptoms.
+In a study published in 2014, U.S. Forest Service scientists and collaborators calculated that trees save more than 850 human lives a year and prevent 670,000 incidents of acute respiratory symptoms.
 The researchers valued the human health effects of the reduced air pollution at nearly $7 billion every year.

 “We found that, in general, the greater the tree cover, the greater the pollution removal, and the greater the removal and population density, the greater the value of human health benefits,” says Dave Nowak of the U.S. Forest Service.

-More recently a 2015 study from the Centre for Research in Environmental Epidemiology (CREAL) in Barcelona, Spain found that children exposed to more greenery—as measured by satellite imagery of their schools and neighborhoods—demonstrated better attention skills and memory development.
-While the association was partly mediated by reductions in air pollution, Mark Nieuwenhuijsen, one of the study’s authors, noted that he and the study’s other researchers don’t think it’s all air pollution: “I think it’s also some kind of direct effect… you see quite a beneficial effect of green space on mental health.”
+More recently, a 2015 study from the Centre for Research in Environmental Epidemiology (CREAL) in Barcelona, Spain, found that children exposed to more greenery—as measured by satellite imagery of their schools and neighborhoods—demonstrated better attention skills and memory development.
+While reductions in air pollution partly mediated the association, Mark Nieuwenhuijsen, one of the study’s authors, noted that he and the study’s other researchers don’t think it’s all air pollution: “I think it’s also some kind of direct effect… you see quite a beneficial effect of green space on mental health.”

-Numerous recent studies have focused on the positive effects that exposure to trees and nature has on our mental health.
-A recent study published in the journal Nature combined satellite imagery, individual tree data, and health surveys from 31,109 residents of the greater Toronto, Canada area, and found that people who live in areas with higher street tree density report better health perception compared with their peers living in areas with lower street tree density.
+Numerous recent studies have focused on the positive effects of exposure to trees and nature on our mental health.
+A recent study published in the journal Nature combined satellite imagery, individual tree data, and health surveys from 31,109 residents of the greater Toronto, Canada area and found that people who live in areas with higher street tree density report better health perception compared with their peers living in areas with lower street tree density.

 “People have sort of neglected the psychological benefits of the environment,” says Marc G. Berman, an author of the study and professor of psychology at the University of Chicago.
 “I’m very interested in how the physical environment affects the brain and behavior.”

 Such studies correlate to the “biophilia hypothesis” associated with German-born American psychoanalyst Erich Fromm and Harvard evolutionary biologist Edward O. Wilson.
-The hypothesis proposes that humans have evolutionary biological and psychological needs attached with the natural world.
-According to the book, The Biophilia Hypothesis, co-edited by Wilson and Yale social ecology professor Stephen R. Kellert, relentless environmental destruction could have a significant impact on our psychological and spiritual quality of life.
+The hypothesis proposes that humans have evolutionary biological and psychological needs attached to the natural world.
+According to the book The Biophilia Hypothesis, co-edited by Wilson and Yale social ecology professor Stephen R. Kellert, relentless environmental destruction could significantly impact our psychological and spiritual quality of life.

-Editor’s note: for a personal look at this topic, read my article “Depression, It’s No Walk in the Park,” published in Earth911.com
+Editor’s note: for a personal look at this topic, read my article “Depression, It’s No Walk in the Park.”

 EarthTalk® is written and edited by Roddy Scheer and Doug Moss and is a registered trademark of E – The Environmental Magazine.